mrmargolis/dogmatic.vim/README.md

 use your arrow keys.

 In order to see Dogmatic's output in Insert mode you will need to add this line to your vimrc.

     set cmdheight=2

-You can set a timeout value for Dogmatic so that it will only count the first arrow press in a sequence where you press multiple arrow keys
+You can set a timeout value (in milliseconds) for Dogmatic so that it will only count the first arrow press in a sequence where you press multiple arrow keys

-    :let g:dogmatic_timeout = 1   "one second timeout
+    :let g:dogmatic_timeout = 1000  "one second timeout

 or

-    :let g:dogmatic_timeout = 5   "five second timeout
+    :let g:dogmatic_timeout = 500   "half a second timeout

+Note that if Vim is not compiled with the `+reltime` feature, the minimum interval between key presses that Dogmatic can see is 1 second, meaning any value of `g:dogmatic_timeout` below 1000 will be regarded as 0.